ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 <footer>
 Notes:

-  - According to an entry in the [Late August - EarlySeptember 2016 edition of the **History Happenings" newsletter published by the Tompkins County History Center](https://myemail.constantcontact.com/History-Happenings---Late-August---Early-September-2016.html?soid=1103133034468&aid=9svvB-OfDhg), "January 1914 Ithaca Memorial Hospital opened on Quarry Street and in January 1948 responsibility was assumed by Tompkins County and renamed as Tompkins County Memorial Hospital."
+  - According to an entry in the [Late August - Early September 2016 edition of the **History Happenings" newsletter published by the Tompkins County History Center](https://myemail.constantcontact.com/History-Happenings---Late-August---Early-September-2016.html?soid=1103133034468&aid=9svvB-OfDhg), "January 1914 Ithaca Memorial Hospital opened on Quarry Street and in January 1948 responsibility was assumed by Tompkins County and renamed as Tompkins County Memorial Hospital."
 This building today is owned by Cornell University and used for student dormitoriees.
 <footer>
 {{% /mefigure %}}